 I am so delighted that you will be joining us as we journey in the footsteps of the Celtic the Mystics..

-During our time together, we will be sharing in story, image and spiritual practices that I hope will enable you to feel as if you are transported across time and space to the sacred sites of Europe that were places that nurtured courage, creativity and compassion .
-We need this qualities in our world more than ever, and it is my deepest hope that our class together will help us nurture this quality within us as we create a global virtual community.
+During our time together, we will be sharing in story, image and spiritual practices that I hope will enable you to feel as if you are transported across time and space to the sacred sites of Europe that were places that inspired courage, creativity and compassion .
+We need these in our world more than ever, and it is my deepest hope that our class together will help us nurture these qualities within us as we create a global virtual community.

 The rhythm of our time together will follow an ancient pattern that is designed to open us to the depths of these teachings.

-Prelude (done individually at home): Please allow yourself at least 20 minutes before class begins to settle your mind.
+Prelude (done individually at home): Please allow yourself at least 15 minutes before class begins to settle your mind.
 You will receive a link to music recommendations for you to listen to for our weekend together that will evoke the spirit of the times and place that we will be studying.
-Chant is particularly helpful to gather yourself in silence,.
+Chant and Celtic harp are particularly helpful to gather yourself in silence,.

 Opening Circle ( 11:00 am PST) We will being with a ceremony of lighting of candles, followed by a reading and opening meditation and a setting of intentions for the day.